Murdoch limits damage in parliament grilling

 SURVEILLANCE

-Any notion that News International was a reformed organization was undermined this week by its admission that the News of the World had put lawyers defending hacking victims under surveillance as recently as this year.

-James Murdoch also said that members of the parliamentary committee questioning him had been put under surveillance, for which he apologized "unreservedly."
+James Murdoch also said that members of the parliamentary committee questioning him had been put under surveillance, for which he apologised "unreservedly".

 Mark Lewis, who is representing victims including the Dowler family, told Reuters: "It's useful that I have an apology for something that shouldn't have happened."